sbd-community/handbook/navigation-structure.md

 1. **Quick Start**

-   * “How to use this handbook”
+   * "How to use this handbook"
    * CRA 5‑minute primer
    * First‑sprint checklist
 2. **Standards & Regulations**